 - Installation of the Checkmk package

-2. Installation and preparation of the Linux system
+3. Preparation of the Linux system

-Depending on which Distribution you are installing, different steps are necessary for the preparation.
+Depending on which distribution you are installing, different steps are necessary for the preparation.
 For this reason we will assume that the Linux system on which the Checkmk is to be installed has been installed with the developer’s default settings, and correctly-connected to the network, so that it is accessible via HTTP and SSH from your workplace.

-2.1.
+3.1.
 Partitioning hard drive space

 Checkmk stores its data under the /opt/omd physical path.
 If the system is to be used exclusively for Checkmk, the major part of the hard drive’s free space should be available.
 In this case it is not essential – but very desirable – that /opt/omd, or /opt has its own partition.

-2.2.
+3.2.
 SMTP for outgoing emails

-2.3.
+3.3.
 Settings for the system time

 In order for the monitoring server to have a correct system time, we strongly recommend setting up NTP.
 The hardware clock should be set to UTC.
 As soon as the server is taken into monitoring with Checkmk, NTP will ensure the correct time is used for all functions.